 Patient Account Specialist is great way to be in the medical field without direct patient care.
 If you are detail oriented, your ability to maintain patients’ records using electronic scheduling and billing will be an asset to both the patient and the physician.
 In this program you’ll also learn medical office procedures and medical insurance claim processing.
 Medical terminology and administrative routines and procedures specific to a medical office are covered, so there’s no need to have a background in the medical field.

 New classes start monthly.
-Program orientation will take place on the 15th of each month and students will begin on the first day of the following month.
+Students must be at least 18 to enroll in this program.
+Orientation will take place on the 15th of each month and students will begin on the first day of the following month.
 When the 15th falls on a weekend orientation will take place the following Monday.